-- The first intervention ("SO1") of the New Portfolio is the Quality Education and Learning (QEL) project. - §208 Its specific objective is that boys and girls, young women and men access quality education and acquire STEAM and 21st century skills in a conducive learning environment. - §209 It has three expected results: - R1: Increased access to general education in more conducive learning environments - R2: Enhanced quality of general education & learning outcomes in STEAM & 21st century skills - R3: Improved well-being and inclusion of vulnerable students - The first result foresees the construction, retrofitting and/or extension of schools in Gaza and the West Bank, including East Jerusalem.
-It is foreseen to build two new green schools in Gaza and one in Hebron, and in East Jerusalem, to create a new school, retrofit three existing schools, build three extensions.
+- §262 The first intervention ("SO1") of the New Portfolio is the Quality Education and Learning (QEL) project. - §263 Its specific objective is that boys and girls, young women and men access quality education and acquire STEAM and 21st century skills in a conducive learning environment. - §264 It has three expected results: - R1: Increased access to general education in more conducive learning environments - R2: Enhanced quality of general education & learning outcomes in STEAM & 21st century skills - R3: Improved well-being and inclusion of vulnerable students - §265 The first result foresees the construction, retrofitting and/or extension of schools in Gaza and the West Bank, including East Jerusalem.
+It is foreseen to build two new green schools in the West Bank (one of them in East Jerusalem area), retrofit three existing schools and build three extensions in Jerusalem.

-- Building on successful previous school construction projects, all schools will follow low-energy sustainable design and construction principles, featuring innovating elements such as improved thermal insulation, passive ventilation, geothermal energy, solar walls and solar chimneys, PV systems, rainwater harvesting, low-energy materials, etc. To increase the intervention's visibility and to raise awareness, environmental certification (locally or internationally) will be sought for these buildings, where feasible. - The four new schools mentioned above will be developed through another consultancy for their design and the supervision of their construction.
+- ^{§266} Building on successful previous school construction projects, all schools will follow lowenergy sustainable design and construction principles, featuring innovating elements such as improved thermal insulation, passive ventilation, geothermal energy, solar walls and solar chimneys, PV systems, rainwater harvesting, low-energy materials, etc. To increase the intervention's visibility and to raise awareness, environmental certification (locally or internationally) will be sought for these buildings, where feasible. - S267 The two new schools mentioned above will be developed through another consultancy for their design and the supervision of their construction.
 Their design will aim at achieving 21 targets of environmental, social and economic sustainability.
 Among these targets, some indicators are expressed in a relative way, as an improvement compared to business-as-usual.
 For example, the new schools will aim at: - Reaching the passive energy standard or reducing by 25% the energy needs of the buildings while maintaining or increasing the comfort of their users, whichever is more stringent. - Reducing by 20% the non-energy related GHG emissions embodied in construction materials (e.g. from cement), as compared to current schools built in Palestine. - Reducing by at least 20% the consumption of water, or possibly ensuring its full recycling on site. - Reducing by 20% the consumption of non-renewable virgin material resources.
-These virgin resources include non-organic materials such as aggregates, stone or steel made from iron ore that are issued from quarries and not from recycling processes. - Limiting the total extra cost of innovations that are not paid back within 10 years of use to 15% of the cost of existing school designs. - These relative targets bring the need of a baseline study to show the current energy performance of buildings, the GHG emissions related to their construction and use, their current level of water consumption, and current cost. - §214 This consultancy aims at creating such a baseline.
+These virgin resources include non-organic materials such as aggregates, stone or steel made from iron ore that are issued from quarries and not from recycling processes. - Limiting the total extra cost of innovations that are not paid back within 10 years of use to 15% of the cost of existing school designs. - ^{§268} These relative targets bring the need of a baseline study to show the current energy performance of buildings, the GHG emissions related to their construction and use, their current level of water consumption, and current cost. - §269 This consultancy aims at creating such a baseline.

-5.1.6 RiSE Project
+5.1.6 SO3 - Pathways to Employment (PEP)